 The balance sheet is a point-in-time snapshot of what a company owns (its assets) and owes (its liabilities).
-Assets less liabilities gives shareholders’ equity (or in your case, what is likely called owners’ equity).
-The balance sheet must always preserve that little equation, and therefore be in balance.
-For example, if debt is paid off in a given period, the debt liability account is reduced and the cash asset account is reduced by the same amount.
+Assets less liabilities give shareholders’ equity (or, in your case, what is likely called owners’ equity).
+The balance sheet must always preserve that little equation and therefore be in balance.
+For example, if the debt is paid off in a given period, the debt liability account is reduced, and the cash asset account is reduced by the same amount.

 The Cash Flow Statement (CFS)